ACL Injury: Does It Require Surgery?

 - With partial tears and no instability symptoms

-- With complete tears and no symptoms of knee instability during low-demand sports who are willing to give up high-demand sports
+- With complete tears who don't experience symptoms of knee instability during low-demand sports and are willing to give up high-demand sports

-- Who do light manual work or live sedentary lifestyles
+- Who do light manual work or live sedentary (inactive) lifestyles

-- Patellar tendon autograft (autograft comes from the patient)
+- Patellar, hamstring, or quadriceps tendon autograft (autografts come from the patient)

 - Patellar tendon, Achilles tendon, semitendinosus, gracilis, or posterior tibialis tendon allograft (allografts come from a tissue donor)

-Active adult patients involved in sports or jobs that require pivoting, turning or hard-cutting as well as heavy manual work are encouraged to consider surgical treatment.
+- Active adult patients who are involved in sports or jobs that require pivoting, turning, or hard-cutting, or who perform heavy manual work are encouraged to consider surgical treatment.
 This includes older patients who have previously been excluded from consideration for ACL surgery.
-Activity, not age, should determine if surgical intervention should be considered.
+Activity level, not age, should determine whether surgery should be considered.

-In young children or adolescents with ACL tears, early ACL reconstruction creates a possible risk of growth plate injury, leading to bone growth problems.
-The surgeon can delay ACL surgery until the child is closer to skeletal maturity or the surgeon may modify the ACL surgery technique to decrease the risk of growth plate injury.
+- In young children or adolescents with ACL tears, early ACL reconstruction creates a possible risk of growth plate injury, leading to bone growth problems.
+However, recent studies support early ACL reconstruction, as delaying treatment can lead to a higher rate of future meniscus or cartilage injuries.

-A patient with a torn ACL and significant functional instability has a high risk of developing secondary knee damage and should therefore consider ACL reconstruction.
+- A patient with a torn ACL and significant functional instability has a high risk of developing damage in other areas of the knee and should therefore consider ACL reconstruction.

 Patellar tendon autograft.
-A patellar tendon autograft is made up of the middle third of the patellar tendon of the patient, along with a bone plug from the shin and the kneecap.
-Considered by some surgeons as the "gold standard" for ACL reconstruction, it is often recommended for high-demand athletes and patients whose jobs do not require a significant amount of kneeling.
+A patellar tendon autograft is made up of the middle third of the patient's patellar tendon, along with a bone plug from the shin and the kneecap.
+Considered by some surgeons as the "gold standard" graft for ACL reconstruction, it is often recommended for high-demand athletes and patients whose jobs do not require a significant amount of kneeling.

 In studies comparing outcomes of patellar tendon and hamstring autograft ACL reconstruction, the rate of graft failure was lower in the patellar tendon group.
-In addition, most studies show equal or better outcomes in terms of postoperative tests for knee laxity (Lachman's, anterior drawer and instrumented tests) when this graft is compared to others.
-However, patellar tendon autografts have a greater incidence of postoperative patellofemoral pain (pain behind the kneecap) complaints and other problems.
+In addition, most studies show equal or better outcomes in terms of post-operative tests for knee laxity, or looseness, when this graft is compared to others.

-The pitfalls of the patellar tendon autograft are:
+The potential drawbacks of the patellar tendon autograft are:

 - Pain with kneeling

 Hamstring tendon autograft.
 The hamstring tendon autograft uses the semitendinosus hamstring tendon on the inner side of the knee.
 Some surgeons use an additional tendon, the gracilis, which is attached below the knee in the same area.
 This creates a two- or four-strand tendon graft.
-Hamstring graft proponents claim there are fewer problems associated with harvesting of the graft compared to the patellar tendon autograft including:
+Hamstring graft supporters claim there are fewer problems associated with harvesting the graft compared to the patellar tendon autograft, including:

-- Fewer problems with anterior knee pain or kneecap pain after surgery
+- Less anterior (kneecap) knee pain after surgery

 - Smaller incision